Writing is a critical skill, and it's only going to become more important in the future. That's why David Perell started Write of Passage.

 “Look, for me the high price point allows me to share all of these ideas online.
 I think that the vast majority of what I do is free.
 College is way too expensive.
 But things that cost money, you take seriously.
 College is really expensive, but most people don't feel the burden of that cost in the moment, which then has them not working as hard.”

-In fact, David is so confident in the value of his product that he offers an entire money-back guarantee if your writing skills aren’t transformed.
+In fact, David is so confident in the value of his product that he offers an entire money-back guarantee if your writing skills and career aren't transformed.

 Understand the impact of peer learning and cultivate your community to thrive